 It’s not as simple as making a one-off decision.
 Even if you decide that now is not a good time to buy an annuity, that may change in the future.
 As you get older, the rates on offer become more and more attractive.
 For example, at the time of writing, a level single-life annuity rate for a 65-year-old is around 6.5%.
 But this goes up to 8.5% for an 75-year-old, and 13.3% for a 85-year-old.
 And it keeps going up as you get older.
 Leaving aside for the moment any desire to leave a legacy, it’s logical that there should come a point in your life where the return on an annuity exceeds the safe drawdown rate.

 The desire to leave a legacy may be a factor in avoiding annuities, irrespective of available rates.
 But buying annuities is not necessarily an all-or-nothing decision.
-There may well be a optimal level of guaranteed income that simultaneously reduces retirement risk and increases the likely legacy.
+There may well be a level of guaranteed income that calculations suggest reduces retirement risk while still supporting a legacy.
 This is because a high risk of running out of money also reduces the likely legacy.

-So our decision-making process should cover both when to buy an annuity and how much to annuitise.
+So a thorough decision‑making process can cover both when to buy an annuity and how much to annuitise.
 In addition, we need to decide whether we want the guaranteed income to remain level or to rise each year; with the latter the rates are lower.
-And for a couple, it’s important to consider whether you should transfer some or all of the income to your partner should you die first.
+And for a couple, it’s important to consider whether to transfer some or all of the income to your partner should you die first.

 How to use EvolveMyRetirement® to create an annuity strategy